Spell checker: Spell-checking for languages other than English

-English is unusual in that most words used in formal writing have a single spelling that can be found in a typical dictionary, with the exception of some jargon and modified words.
+English is unusual in that most words used in formal writing have a single spelling that can be found in a typical dictionary, except for some jargon and modified words.
 In many languages, words are often concatenated into new combinations of words.
 In German, compound nouns are frequently coined from other existing nouns.
 Some scripts do not clearly separate one word from another, requiring word-splitting algorithms.
 Each of these presents unique challenges to non-English language spell checkers.

 Context-sensitive spell checkers

 There has been research on developing algorithms that are capable of recognizing a misspelled word, even if the word itself is in the vocabulary, based on the context of the surrounding words.
 Not only does this allow words such as those in the poem above to be caught, but it mitigates the detrimental effect of enlarging dictionaries, allowing more words to be recognized.
 For example, baht in the same paragraph as Thai or Thailand would not be recognized as a misspelling of bath.
 The most common example of errors caught by such a system are homophone errors, such as the bold words in the following sentence:

 Their coming too sea if its reel.

-The most successful algorithm to date is Andrew Golding and Dan Roth's "Winnow-based spelling correction algorithm", published in 1999, which is able to recognize about 96% of context-sensitive spelling errors, in addition to ordinary non-word spelling errors.
+The most successful algorithm to date is Andrew Golding and Dan Roth's "Winnow-based spelling correction algorithm", published in 1999, which can recognize about 96% of context-sensitive spelling errors, in addition to ordinary non-word spelling errors.
 Context-sensitive spell checkers appeared in the now-defunct applications Microsoft Office 2007 and Google Wave.

 Grammar checkers attempt to fix problems with grammar beyond spelling errors, including incorrect choice of words.